Are you a coach who wants to get more clients or sell more programs? Do you want to learn how to market your coaching business?

 Here are Marc’s top 6 tips to growing an engaging Facebook group and how to leverage the online community with intention.

-Related article: Don’t have a Facebook group yet?
-Check out our complete guide on How to Create a Facebook Group For Your Business.
+Read more: Don’t have a group yet?
+Check out our guide on building a learning community.

 - Have fun with your group!
 This comes down to the banner you use, and the types of content you post.
 Make it entertaining and educational, and people will stick around.Pro tip: don’t waste your top pinned post on something boring like a generic welcome or group rules.
 Instead, include a strong call to action pointing to what you sell.
 Work your welcome message and rules around your call to action.

 - Engage with your audience.
 Tag people as often as possible to increase engagement among the group.
 And don’t worry if 100% of your group isn’t actively engaged.
 Marc shares, “remember, 20% of your users will often bring in 80% of your sales.”

 - Be consistent, and active.
 Posting only once or twice a week is not enough.
 As Marc puts it, “if you’re not busy and active in your group, why would anyone else want to be?”
 If you’re actively engaged and posting 3-4 times a day, you’ll stand out among the sea of 500+ Facebook groups out there.